celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 **Feedback:**
 - Submission incomplete, there should be a contract deployed and some txs from the user testing.
 - Would be great to have a video walkthrough.
+- was not clear how Mento is used

 ---